Table of Contents

 In the big race to rank at the top of a Google search result page, you must overcome a slew of competitors and algorithmic quirks.
 Google relies on a number of site characteristics to put your business in place.
 The struggle to reach the top of the page is challenging and time-consuming.

 While Google’s complete ranking algorithm is made up of over 200 known criteria, the one that matters is Google’s page rank, the algorithm developed by Google’s internal team to rank websites in search searches.
 PageRank is a ranking system that assigns a value to a website based on the quality and number of links that point to it.
-When a website links to yours on their page, Google interprets this as an endorsement of your website’s authority and quality.
+When a website links to yours on its page, Google interprets this as an endorsement of your website’s authority and quality.
 It will give you a higher ranking for that particular search.
 The more well-known the website that links to yours, the better.
 Instead of getting ranked using what we call black hat SEO practices, this allows for a more organic approach to rating a website.

 Google does not make details about its PageRank algorithm publicly available.
 As a result, it’s up to SEO firms like Victorious to figure out how to put the pieces together.
 Moz created a quantitative indicator called domain authority to imitate portions of PageRank.
 This is a Moz score those forecasts how well a website will rank in search engines.
 The greater the domain authority score, the better, as it represents an honorable gold star from a reputable authority on your website.
 The number of authoritative sites that link back to your site, and vice versa, determines your score.
 Backlinks are the term for these kinds of links.

 Keyword research and analytics are at the heart of SEO.
 Keywords are essential for achieving high rankings on Google.
-Ensure that your keywords research is relevant to your content to help consumers connect with it.
+Ensure that your keyword research is relevant to your content to help consumers connect with it.
 For keyword research relevancy, there are a few things to take:

 - In order to drive traffic to your website, you need to think of themes that potential leads would look for online.
 Choose keywords and keyword themes from the wider topics you brainstormed and use them in your content.